What is amphetamine psychosis?

 Research shows that antipsychotic drugs used to treat schizophrenia and other chronic and organic psychotic disorders, such as haloperidol (Haldol) and olanzapine (Zyprexa), can reduce symptoms of amphetamine psychosis.
 Benzodiazepines may also be administered to reduce agitation and treat or reduce the risk of seizures.
 However, because these drugs also carry potentially dangerous side effects, many clinicians resist using them unless necessary.

-Often, the most important component of the treatment plan for amphetamine psychosis is a referral to a substance abuse treatment program.
-Many people whose amphetamine use has progressed to the point of psychosis live with a substance use disorder and require intervention to begin the recovery process.
+Often, the most crucial component of the treatment plan for amphetamine psychosis is a referral to a substance abuse treatment program.
+Many people whose amphetamine use has progressed to the point of psychosis live with a substance use disorder and require intervention to begin recovery.

 Amphetamine Addiction Recovery